fair-data/fairdatapoint/README.md

 FDP software specification can be found [here](https://github.com/FAIRDataTeam/FAIRDataPoint-Spec/blob/master/spec.md).
 Other implementations are also available, e.g. [Java implementation](https://github.com/DTL-FAIRData/FAIRDataPoint)

-### Demo server
-A demo server of this Python implementation is http://fdp.fairdatapoint.nl/

 ## Installation

 To install FDP, do